php/php-rfcs/rfcs/0000-union-types-v2.md

 There are two main alternatives to the preference-based approach used by this proposal:

 The first is to specify that union types *always* use strict typing, thus avoiding any complicated coercion semantics altogether.
-Apart from the inconsistency this introduces in the language, this has two main disadvantages: First going from a type like `int` to `int|float` would actually *reduce* the number of valid inputs, which is highly unintuitive.
-Second, it breaks the variance model for union types, because we can no longer say that `int` is a subtype of `int|float`.
+Apart from the inconsistency this introduces in the language, this has two main disadvantages: First going from a type like `float` to `int|float` would actually *reduce* the number of valid inputs, which is highly unintuitive.
+Second, it breaks the variance model for union types, because we can no longer say that `float` is a subtype of `int|float`.

 The second is to perform the coercions based on the order of types.
 This would mean that `int|string` and `string|int` are distinct types, where the former would favor integers and the latter strings.
 Depending on whether exact type matches are still prioritized, the string type would *always* be used for the latter case.
 Once again, this is unintuitive and has very unclear implications for the subtyping relationship on which variance is based.